Mavryk_benchmark.Plotprbnmcn-gnuplot: a self-contained interface to Gnuplot.

 plot ->

-run ?path ?detach ?filename ?exec ~target plot
+unitrun ?path ?detach ?filename ?exec ~target plot performs plotting of plot using target.

 ?path:string ->